 |Luxuries||Jacuzzi or hot tub, Sauna, Internet access, DVD player, Staffed property|

 |Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Rooms||2 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|

 |Furniture||Single beds (1), Double beds (2), Dining seats for 6, Lounge seats for 5|

 Extra shower room & toilet in spa area.

 Pets are welcome but never left unattended in the cottage ...unless in cage.

 Please clean up after your pet.
-Do not leave half your pet behind!
-We have a vacuum cleaner in the spa area for your use.
+Do not leave half your pet behind!!

 Please check with owner as some very large breeds are not acceptable for the cottage.

 We charge £30 per visit.
 1 x medium size or 2 x small dogs max.